 Lix 's land in Warriewood may have been where Leon Houreaux first came to Pittwater.
 Some sources state by March 1886 a bearded, 20-stone Frenchman named Leon Houreaux, occupied a hut in the Warriewood area and worked as a woodcutter (1.) .
 While he was doing this work he was also making plans to build a house of eight rooms:

 NOTICE OF APPLICATION FOR A PUBLICAN'S CONDITIONAL LICENSE.
 I, LEON HOUREUX, of Narrabeen, Farmer, do hereby give notice that I desire to obtain, and will at the next Licensing Court to be held at Sydney on the 10th day of July next, apply for a certificate authorising the issue of a publican's conditional licence for a house to be erected at Narrabeen, and to contain eight rooms, exclusive of those required for the use of the family, set in conformity with the provisions of section SO of the Licensing Act of 1882.
 Dated the 18th day of June, 1885, Signature of applicant-LEON HOUREUX.
 Address-Farmer, Narrabeen.
 Advertising.
 (1885, June 22).
 The Sydney Morning Herald (NSW : 1842 - 1954), p.
 2. Retrieved from http://nla.gov.au/nla.news-article28362579

-A little conjecture, perhaps, on the building of the Rock Lily Hotel:
+A little conjecture on the building of the Rock Lily Hotel runs in this article: